 If you want to dive deeper into common food sensitivities, check out our 5 Common Food Sensitivities post!
 For now, here’s a quick breakdown of the differences between a food allergy, intolerance, and sensitivity.

-Not only can allergic foods can cause a reaction if ingested, but also if touched or just
+- Not only can allergic foods can cause a reaction if ingested, but some also can if touched.

 - An inability of the digestive system to properly break down certain foods.
 This can be due to a lack of digestive enzymes, sensitivities to food additives, or conditions like IBS or Celiac.